xamarin/Xamarin.Forms.CarouselView/readme.md

 A `.props` file can determine the type of `MetaProject` by comparing `MetaProjectGuid` to a constant however that is not very readable.
 Instead, `.props` files typically use properties with descriptive names declared in a hierarchy of `.pre.props` files loaded before the `.props` files.
 For example, the Xamarin.Forms [`xf.pre.props`](ext/xf/xf.pre.props) file defines `MetaProjectName` with values of either `xf.lib`, `xf.app`, or `xf.aut` as well as `IsMobileLibraryProject`, `IsMobileAppProject`, or `IsMobileTestProject` depending on the type of `MetaProject` being loaded.

 ### MetaPlatform
-`MetaPlatform` is the heart of the type system; The `MetaPlatform` abstraction allows deriving new platforms from the primitive platforms (primitive platforms being those platforms that existed before this work).
+`MetaPlatform` is the heart of the type system; The `MetaPlatform` abstraction allows deriving new platforms from `PrimitivePlatforms` (`PrimitivePlatforms` being those that actually generate build artifacts).
 For example, in the case of Xamarin.Forms, `MetaPlatform` allows for creation of `monotouch.sim`, `android`, or `win.arm` platforms out of `IPhoneSimulator`, `AnyCPU`, or `arm` primitive platforms.
 Each `MetaProject` supports a set of `MetaPlatforms`.
 For example, the `MetaPlatform` members for Xamarin.Forms `MetaProjects` are as follows:

 | `MetaPlatform` | `MetaProject` |
 | --- | --- |